run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/problem/use/relate-information-to-problem.md

-title: Relate information to the problem
+title: Relate items to the problem
 Description: It's possible to link to the problem

 # Relate items to the problem

 It's possible to link to the Problem a series of information, such as: release, knowledge, services related, and others.